-score v will be the average of points for each contract awarded between $2/1/2016 - 9/1/2020$. • Timely submission of closeout reports 5 Points Five (5) points will be deducted for applicants that did not submit close-out report within 60 days from the end date of the contract. • Timeliness of environmental clearance Zero (0) points will be deducted for applicants that completed the environmental review within 30 days of the environmental clearance milestone (210 days after the contract start date) One (1) point will be deducted for applicants that completed the environmental review within 60 days of the environmental clearance milestone (240 days after the contract start date) 5 Points Three (3) points will be deducted for applicants that completed the environmental review within 90 days of the environmental clearance milestone (270 days after the contract start date) Five (5) points will be deducted for applicants that did not complete the environmental review within 90 days of the environmental clearance milestone (271+ days after the contract state date) • Maximum utilization of grant funds awarded Zero (0) points shall be deducted for completed contracts that fully expended the grant funds, or deobligated less than the threshold amount (\$10,000).
+State-Selected Scoring Factors Methodology: For the state scoring factor, each applicant is initially awarded the full 20 poirom those 20 points based upon performance of an applicant on a previously awarded contribution. act.
+Past Performance on previously awarded contracts (Awarded 2/1/2016 - 9/1/2020) Maximum 16 Points Timely submission of closeout reports Five (5) points will be deducted for applicants that did not submit close-out report within 60 days from the end date of the contract 5 Points • Timeliness of environmental clearance Zero (0) points will be deducted for applicants that completed the environmental review within 30 days of the environmental clearance milestone (210 days after the contract start date) One (1) point will be deducted for applicants that completed the environmental review within 60 days of the environmental clearance milestone (240 days after the contract start date) 5 Points Three (3) points will be deducted for applicants that completed the environmental review within 90 days of the environmental clearance milestone (270 days after the contract start date) Five (5) points will be deducted for applicants that did not complete the environmental review within 90 days of the environmental clearance milestone (271+ days after the contract state date) Maximum utilization of grant funds awarded Zero (0) points shall be deducted for completed contracts that fully expended the grant funds, or deobligated less than the threshold amount (\$10,000).
 Five (5) points shall be deducted for contracts that deobligated an amount equal to or greater than the threshold for any reason.
 5 Points Exception: This scoring criterion will not apply to Texas Capital Fund Real Estate/Infrastructure contracts that completed the minimum necessary AND fulfilled 100% of the job commitment. • Timeliness of completing projects (i.e., extension of contracts) One (1) point will be deducted for applicants that received an extension on a previous contract.
-1 Point
+1 Points